Managing manual captioning

 - How to start manual captioning in Zoom Meetings

 - How to use closed captioning in breakout rooms

-Prerequisites for closed captioning and live transcription
+Prerequisites for manual captioning

 - Zoom desktop client (enter or view captions)